AnushaKankari/AIS_Resampling/ReadMe.md

 **5. Mutation:** This function alters one or more attributes/genes of each chromosome/tuple of a population and generates a mutated population set.
 Input parameters include the cloned population and mutation rate.
 On each gene/attribute of a tuple/chromosome, the mutation rate is applied.
 The mutated population is considered to be the next generation population set.

 Steps 2-5 are repeated until a defined stop condition is reached.
 After completing its execution, the AIS algorithm produces a new minority class population set.
 This way, we oversample the minority class, update the training set, and fit the model to calculate various performance evaluation metrics including accuracy, g-mean, f-score, precision, and recall to understand the impact of AIS on the imbalance datasets.
 We also tried to apply popular oversampling and undersampling techniques after the use of our proposed AIS system to further enhance the models’ performance and address the class imbalance issue.
+All the code details and results obtained is available in "AIS_Sampling_and_Modeling" folder.

-  __### **6.2 Flow chart for AIS algorithm**
+  ### **6.2 Flow chart for AIS algorithm**
   ![image](https://user-images.githubusercontent.com/58121387/115758300-f6f55200-a36c-11eb-9afe-765b8adc3586.png)

-  __### **6.3 Pseudo code for AIS**
+  ### **6.3 Pseudo code for AIS**
   ![image](https://user-images.githubusercontent.com/58121387/115759899-c6161c80-a36e-11eb-8b48-bb787c1b9b2d.png)

 ## ** 7.
 Conclusion:**